-Saturday, April 27th – Prescription Drug Take Back – 10am – 2pm in the Smiths Parking Lot
+Saturday, October 26th – Prescription Drug Take Back – 10am – 2pm

 Prescription drug abuse is becoming an epidemic, largely due to the sheer volume of prescription drugs floating around, (almost 75% of kids who abuse Rx drugs get them from their own home or that of a friend).
 In addition, every year more than 71,000 children end up in the emergency room from unintentional medicine overdoses.
 We can curb these problems by getting rid of unused or expired medications.
 To prevent ground water contamination and environmental poisoning, we discourage residents from flushing their Rx drugs down the toilet.

 We have listed here instructions and resources for the proper disposal of prescription drugs and helpful links for further information on the subject.

 Drug Disposal Instructions & Info

 NEVER flush drugs down the toilet (unless the label on the prescription directs you to do so.
 Click here for a list of Flushable Medications.)

 Step 1: Note that many pharmacies have a ‘Take-Back Program’ allowing you to drop off your unused or expired medications.
 Check with your local pharmacist to see if this is an option.
 For example, Rite Aid has bags that can be purchased for $4 that customers can place their meds in and then mail directly to the incinerator.

 Step 2 – DROP BOXES: Some communities have a drop box where you can leave your medications, no-questions-asked.
 Currently, the only boxes existing in the Southwest Area are at the Washington County Sherrif’s department, the Hurricane City Police Department, the Washington City Police Department and the Cedar City Police Department.

 Step 3: If your local pharmacist does not have a Take-Back Program and your local law enforcement agency does not have a drop box, the final option is to dispose of the drugs yourself.
 Follow these instructions: